 Other than the Centurys bench seats and six-passenger seating capacity and the Regals sportier front buckets, these cars interiors are very similar.
 Both the Custom and Limited versions of the Century have a three-place front bench seat with a folding center armrest that includes storage space.
 Front buckets are available only as part of the Touring Package for the Custom Special Edition.

 Standard equipment on both models includes dual-zone air conditioning, a tilt steering wheel, remote keyless entry, cornering lamps, an AM/FM radio, and power windows, locks and mirrors.
 The Limited sedan adds variable-assist power steering, cruise control, leather upholstery, a leather-wrapped steering wheel, a six-way power drivers seat, heated mirrors and a cassette stereo system.

 GMs satellite-based OnStar communication system is standard on the upscale Limited and the Custom Special Edition, and is a factory-installed option for the base Custom sedan.
 Trunk capacity totals 16.7 cubic feet.

-Under the Hood A 3.1-liter V-6 engine produces 175 horsepower and drives a four-speed-automatic transmission.
+A 3.1-liter V-6 engine produces 175 horsepower and drives a four-speed-automatic transmission.
 The higher-performing Regal, by comparison, holds a 3.8-liter V-6.

-Safety Antilock brakes, a tire-pressure monitor and traction control are standard.
+Antilock brakes, a tire-pressure monitor and traction control are standard.
 A side-impact airbag for the drivers seat is included with leather upholstery, which is standard on the Limited and optional on the Custom Special Edition sedan.